 Seminar topics typically include:

-Participants receive informative handouts and the latest edition of the popular publication Especially for Texas Employers with the accompanying CD, which address basic legal issues regarding hiring, post-employment and work-separation policies.
+Participants receive informative handouts and the latest edition of the popular publication Especially for Texas Employers which address basic legal issues regarding hiring, post-employment and work-separation policies.

 Most of the written materials in the conference notebook are designed by our speakers to be used in conjunction with their oral presentations.
 The materials are best understood in the context of the presentations.
-For this reason, we do not provide the written materials to individuals who do not attend the conferences.
+For this reason, we highly recommend someone attend in your place if you are unable to attend the conference.

-Certified public accountants who attend can earn six hours of continuing education credit, and other conference participants may qualify for general professional credit.
+Certified public accountants who attend can earn continuing education credit, and other conference participants may qualify for general professional credit.